What is light pollution?

 In conclusion, solutions such as regulation and awareness campaigns are critical to effectively addressing the problem of light pollution.

-These measures will require the collective efforts of government agencies, businesses, organizations, communities and individuals.
+These measures will require collective efforts from government agencies, businesses, organizations, communities and individuals.

-By working together towards a common goal of reducing light pollution levels around the world, we can create a safer environment for all living things on Earth, while dramatically improving our quality of life over time!
+By working together towards a common goal of reducing light pollution levels worldwide, we can create a safer environment for all living things on Earth, while also dramatically improving our quality of life over time!

 Light pollution is a term that refers to excessive and intrusive artificial light produced by human activities.